kevyJose/AVC-Project_ENGR101/README.md

 Challenges / conflicts of this week:
 - SFML issues causing problems with getting ready for project.
 - Lee facing issues with his setup/installation; waiting on him to FINISH.

-    - SFML issues causing problems with getting ready for project.
-    - Lee facing issues with his setup/installation; waiting on him to FINISH.